 Imagine what foreign policy would look like if world leaders approached the achievement of peace with the same energy, resources, and realism with which they approach preparing for wars.
 What if we viewed peace not as the cessation of hostilities, but rather as the achievement of the political, economic, social, environmental, and cultural factors that lead to stability, organic growth, and conflict resolution within – instead of apart from - a system of laws?

-Participants in this year’s PeaceGame will envision a path to a peaceful Syria.
+Participants in 2013 and 2014’s spring PeaceGame will envision a path to a peaceful Syria.
 The game will begin with a discussion of potential scenarios for peace and the steps and conditions necessary to achieve it.

-Players will then explore four scenarios representing different phases of a peace process:
+Players will then explore scenarios representing different aspects of a peace process.

 In addition to formulating a prescriptive solution to the situation in Syria, the PeaceGame will illuminate the essentials of peace, what institutions and capabilities we need to achieve it, and how thinking seriously about peace might change how our national and international institutions approach their short and long-term missions.